|

 data-gathering activities and thus the date on which population survey

-usually consider early-season regulations at their spring meetings and
+usually consider migratory bird hunting regulations at their fall meetings

 The Migratory Bird Treaty Act